kabylkas/j2x/README.md

-# j2x
+# xjx: xml->json->xml converter
-This is simplistic json-xml-json converter written in C++.
+This is simplistic xml-json-xml converter written in C++.